tylergraydev/SeraphAuras/README.md

 To open the options window, type `/M33kAuras` or `/wa` into your chat and hit enter or use the minimap icon.

 General information on midnight compatibility listed here https://github.com/m33shoq/M33kAuras/pull/8

+Latest changes are pushed to the midnight branch, main branch is only updated so often